 Up to $10,000 of In-Kind Support for Charities

-We are pleased to announce the first call for applications for the Code for Change 2014.
-This is the fifth year of the the program and we are excited to make an impact again.
+This is the seventh year of the the program and we were excited to make an impact again.

 Code for Change is a unique in-kind donation program to support select charitable organizations.
 Every year, we set aside 10% of our profits to put towards the Code for Change program.
 As part of the program, we will match your organization dollar-for-dollar, up to a maximum of $10,000 of in-kind support to help increase your reach through web, social and print media.